Mustafa-Mar3ee/AI-Web-Page-Generator/api/README.md

 - Creating routes to handle CRUD operations (Create, Read, Update, Delete) for the data.
 These routes interact with the MongoDB database using an ODM library like Mongoose.
 - Defining GraphQL schemas to handle query and mutation requests for the data.
 - Implementing controller functions that handle the logic for each API endpoint, interacting with the database and returning responses.

-## All rights reserved.
-Copyright © 2023 Misraj